EnzoBnl/enzobnl/pl.md

 - `sq.printName();` does not compile
 - `Square.printName();` compiles

-Note: both this 2 lines would have compile if `Square ` were an *abstract class*.
+Note: both this 2 lines would have compiled if `Square ` were an *abstract class*.
 ### Diamond problem

 # Scala